 Fines and forfeitures, which is mostly revenue from traffic fines, is expected to decline by 40 percent in FY 2020 mainly due to reduction in the number of commuters and a city-wide partial moratorium on parking enforcement.
 This revenue is expected to recover in FY 2021 and FY 2022 by 6.8 percent and 13.7 percent respectively as restrictions are lifted gradually.
 For FY 2023 and FY 2024, the revenue is expected to decline by an average of 4 percent.
 Licenses and permit revenue are expected to decline by 37 percent in FY 2020 due to a decline in year-to date collection from building permit fees and limited in-person transactions due to restrictions mentioned above.
 This revenue is also expected to recover in FY 2021 by about 31.5 percent and 13 percent in FY 2022 as the economic activity rebounds; they are expected to grow by an average of 2.9 percent through the remainder of the financial planning period.
-Charges for Services is also expected to decline in FY 2020 by 8.5 percent whereas Miscellaneous revenue is expected to decline in FY 2020 from the FY 2019 level by 42.1 percent.
+Charges for Services is also expected to decline in FY 2020 from the FY 2019 level by 42.1 percent.
 This is due to a combined effect of the public health restrictions mentioned above and the impact of one-time revenue transactions in FY 2019.